 |ELSS||12% to 14%||3 years||Depends on market fluctuation||Principal amount deductible u/s 80C deductionInterest- 10% LTCGDividend- 10% DDT|

 ELSS primarily invests in equity-oriented mutual funds while NPS has a lower allocation of funds towards equity-oriented mutual funds.
 Hence, ELSS has a higher potential to generate higher returns than NPS

-ELSS has a lock-in period of 3 years while NPS has a lock-in till retirement which is much higher than ELSS
+ELSS has a lock-in period of 3 years while NPS has a lock-in till retirement which is much higher than tax saver mutual fund ELSS

-NPS is an investment scheme aimed to provide a regular income post-retirement.
+NPS is a retirement solution aimed to provide a regular income post retirement.
 It invests a portion of the funds in equity and this portion is exposed to market fluctuations, risks, and rewards.
 The quantum of exposure in equity is dependent on multiple factors.
-With the objective of income and wealth creation, an investor can also explore SIP, equity-oriented mutual funds, debt-oriented mutual funds.
+With the objective to save tax and create wealth, an investor can also explore SIP, equity-oriented mutual funds, debt-oriented mutual funds.
 These options are also exposed to market fluctuations and risk but come with the bonus of higher returns.
 Again, depending on how much risk an investor wants to take depending on his cost of living and earnings, the decision could be made.

 Taxation on mutual funds is a complex topic.
 Taxes paid on your mutual fund investments vastly depend on factors such as what kind of funds you have invested in, the duration of your investment, which income tax slab you belong to and so on.